Search a title or topic

 continue reading

-Send a text and I may answer it on next episode (I cannot reply from this service 😢) The job market in 2025 feels broken—and you’re not imagining it.
+The job market in 2025 feels broken—and you’re not imagining it.
 AI-generated spam is clogging recruiter inboxes, resumes are becoming less relevant, and LinkedIn is more influencer platform than job board.
-In this episode, I break down why things feel so hard righ…
+In this episode, I break down why things feel so hard right now (for everyone—not just developers), and give you a practical, modern strategy t…

 continue reading

-Send a text and I may answer it on next episode (I cannot reply from this service 😢) No one said it would be easy.
+No one said it would be easy.
 If you're having trouble learning JS, you're not alone.
 I nearly quit coding when I had to learn JS.
 I even considered trying to become an email developer (yes, this was a thing).
-Fast forward 10 years later and I've made a career with…
+Fast forward 10 years later and I've made a career with JS and even teach it to others.
+I want you to have a much better experience.
+We will…

 continue reading

-Send a text and I may answer it on next episode (I cannot reply from this service 😢) Ever feel like learning to code is impossible with your packed schedule?
+Ever feel like learning to code is impossible with your packed schedule?
 You're not alone.
 Ten years ago, I was juggling parenting two kids, working full-time with a brutal Bay Area commute, and driving Lyft on the side just to make ends meet.
-Finding time seemed i…
+Finding time seemed impossible—until I discovered three game-changing strategies that transformed my journ…

 continue reading